-In many companies employees share multiple PC's.
-Chicago will support user profiles to enable people to access their personal groups, applications, and data from any system on the network.
-This "multiple user mode" can also be provided on a standalone system.
+In many companies employees share multiple PCs.
+Windows 95 supports user profiles to enable users to access their personal groups, applications, and data from any system on the network.
+This "multiple-user mode" can also be provided on a stand-alone system.
 This capability is provided through the Windows Registry, which stores per-user configuration information separately from system information so that each of these can be managed separately.
-Per-user configuration information can include preference data such as favorite screen colors, mouse click speed, program groups, etc. These preferences will be centrally stored, accessed when the user logs into a Chicago system, and used to install the appropriate configuration so that user will be immediately productive working on a familiar environment tailored to whatever hardware they are using.
+Per-user configuration information can include preference data such as favorite screen colors, mouse click speed, and program groups.
+These preferences will be centrally stored, accessed when the user logs onto a Windows 95-based PC, and used to install the appropriate configuration so that users can be immediately productive, working in a familiar environment tailored to whatever hardware they are using.